The Windrush Scandal

 The Windrush Scandal threatens to do the current Conservative government significant harm.
 The scandal has come to light due to a number of cases being highlighted in recent months.
 These cases include the harrowingx tale of Albert Thompson, a man who was denied NHS cancer care due to his immigration status - while his case has now been rectified and he's about to begin receiving the cancer care that he needs, there are still many questions to answer as to why this has been allowed to happen.

-The Prime Minister Theresa May is now under intense pressure to resign alongside some members of her cabinet including the current Home Secretary Amber Rudd.
-Rudd, who has continued to preside over a so-called "hostile environment" towards immigrants trying to live and work in the UK has also spent significant time apologising, but failing to actually fix any policy.
+The Prime Minister Theresa May is now under intense pressure to resign alongside some members of her cabinet, including the current Home Secretary Amber Rudd.
+Rudd, who has continued to preside over a so-called "hostile environment" towards immigrants trying to live and work in the UK, has also spent significant time apologising but failing to actually fix any policy.
 There are countless cases coming forward daily about the plight of those who came to the UK, often in their youth, and generally with their parents, who were not given documentary evidence to prove their eligibility to live and work in the UK.
 It was generally accepted as fact that those who came from the Commonwealth did have this eligibility, but there was little to prove it.
 It also turns out that the documents that would prove the eligibility of these people (boarding cards etc.) seem to have been shredded and nobody seems to have a reasonable reason why.

 The scandal places even more pressure on the beleaguered Home Office.
 They have clearly shown a lack of ability to control the borders efficiently and to provide basic rights to those who have lived and worked in the UK their entire life.
-It's a sad state of affairs that the British government does not try to deal with its problems sooner instead of using a so-called "hostile environment" to try to close a loophole that existed in the law.
+It's a sad state of affairs that the British government does not try to deal with its problems sooner, instead of using a so-called "hostile environment" to try to close a loophole that existed in the law.
 What they need to do now is reach out to these people and try and sort out their issues.

 According to Labour Leader Jeremy Corbyn, it's well understood that there was a significant number of people who fell into this trap and the repeated warnings to the government were ignored.
-Many people will not be happy - lives have been torn apart and at least the government has accepted the fact that they are culpable and have decided that there will be the option of compensation.
+Many people will not be happy - lives have been torn apart, and at least the government has accepted the fact that they are culpable and have decided that there will be the option of compensation.
 This will be of little help to those who have had their entire lives destroyed and it is now surely only right that somebody from the Government stands down.
-The Government needs to overhaul it's immigration system as soon as possible to avoid anything like this happening ever again.
+The Government needs to overhaul its immigration system as soon as possible to avoid anything like this happening ever again.

 The question on many people's lips now is, what will happen after Brexit?
-The Windrush Scandal will only compound the situation even further as the country has a large number of immigrants from the EU currently residing in it.
-It is uncertain what will be affected by changes that will be needed once Britain leaves the European Union, but heaping this on top of the other problems that already exist, coupled with chronic underfunding at the Home Office means issues like these will surely only get worse.
+The Windrush Scandal will only compound the situation even further, as the country has a large number of immigrants from the EU currently residing in it.
+It is uncertain what will be affected by changes that will be needed once Britain leaves the European Union, but heaping this on top of the other problems that already exist, coupled with chronic underfunding at the Home Office, means issues like these will surely only get worse.

-If you are affected by the Windrush Scandal then please get in touch.
-Our immigration solicitors are working hard to keep up to date with the latest events that are affecting those who may be affected and will be able to advise you as to your rights and responsibilities.
-As far as your legal status is concerned, don't remain in fear and worried about your situation any longer, if you have suffered then you may even be entitled to some compensation - so please get in touch today and we can help to look at your case in greater detail and to help you decide if you need to take any action.
+If you are affected by the Windrush Scandal, then please get in touch.
+Our immigration lawyers are working hard to keep up to date with the latest events that are affecting those who may be affected and will be able to advise you as to your rights and responsibilities.
+As far as your legal status is concerned, don't remain in fear and worried about your situation any longer, if you have suffered then you may even be entitled to some compensation - get in touch today and we can help to look at your case in greater detail and to help you decide if you need to take any action.